purescript/purescript.github.io/learn/eff/index.markdown

 However, we can instantiate the polymorphic type variable in such a way that the types do match.
 If we choose `e1 ~ (console :: CONSOLE | e)`, then the two rows are equal, up to reordering.

-Similarly, `print` has a type which can be instantiated to match the type of `printRandom`:
+Similarly, `logShow` has a type which can be instantiated to match the type of `printRandom`:

     forall a e2.
-(Show a) => a -> Eff (console :: CONSOLE | e2) Unit
+Show a => a -> Eff (console :: CONSOLE | e2) Unit

 This time we have to choose `e2 ~ random :: RANDOM | e`.

-The key is that we don't have to give a type for `printRandom` in order to be able to find these substitutions. `psc` will find a most general type for `printRandom` given the polymorphic types of `random` and `print`.
+The key is that we don't have to give a type for `printRandom` in order to be able to find these substitutions. `psc` will find a most general type for `printRandom` given the polymorphic types of `random` and `logShow`.

 #### Aside: The Kind of Eff